-El Calafate is to be the next stopover by bus from Puerto Natales, for the main reason of visiting the incredible Perito Moreno Glacier and not just for the K9 capers.
-Everyone must see this amazing and still-advancing glacier, once in their lifetime!
+With another border crossing, this time it’s from Puerto Natales in Chile to El Calafate in Argentina, for the main reason of visiting the incredible Perito Moreno Glacier and not just for the K9 capers.
+Everyone must see this amazing and still-advancing glacier at least once in their lifetime!

 You will cross back into Argentina from Chile, so make sure you don’t have any fruit, meat, or other, with you as it will be confiscated at the border.